Sputnik-Startup/Pet-Shop-App/README.md

 # Get Started

-To get started type the following commands into your NPM terminal:
+To get started, type the following NPM commands on your terminal:

   ```npm install && npm start```